BigDataBiology/argNorm/README.md

 - Cut-off scores are procured from RGI outputs after running input databases through RGI.
 These cut-off scores correspond to RGI's Discovery paradigm (learn more here: https://github.com/arpcard/rgi/blob/master/docs/rgi_main.rst).
 - RGI's cut-off scores are of three types: `Loose`, `Strict`, and `Perfect`.
-- argNorm also adds another score `Manual Curation` to signify genes that are mapped to ARO terms manually without using RGI.
+- argNorm also adds another score, `Manual`, to signify genes that are mapped to ARO terms manually without using RGI.

 From RGI documentation (https://github.com/arpcard/rgi/blob/master/docs/rgi_main.rst):
 > The RGI analyzes genome or proteome sequences under a Perfect, Strict, and Loose (a.k.a.
 Discovery) paradigm.
 The Perfect algorithm is most often applied to clinical surveillance as it detects perfect matches to the curated reference sequences in CARD.
 In contrast, the Strict algorithm detects previously unknown variants of known AMR genes, including secondary screen for key mutations, using detection models with CARD's curated similarity cut-offs to ensure the detected variant is likely a functional AMR gene.
 The Loose algorithm works outside of the detection model cut-offs to provide detection of new, emergent threats and more distant homologs of AMR genes, but will also catalog homologous sequences and spurious partial matches that may not have a role in AMR.
 Combined with phenotypic screening, the Loose algorithm allows researchers to hone in on new AMR genes.